 Once a week, you would assess its health, checking for things like ear or eye infections, puncture wounds, fleas, lumps, etc. By being an extra set of eyes and ears, you can help the B&B staff make sure that all the dogs are in good health.

-Just some of the dogs who could use extra attention are little guys Kershaw, Bobo, and Julio; and sweet but shy Betty.
+Just some of the dogs who could use extra attention are little dogs Kershaw, Bobo, Toni, and Betty; and big dogs Boris, Tiger, Hansel, and Rain.